wonechoi/wonechoi.github.io/_portfolio/1_project.markdown

 	My Information page for a customer
 </div>

-Users can make purchages from the sales page and check their orders on the MyInfo page.
+Users can make purchases from the sales page and check their orders on the MyInfo page.
-Not only that, they can change the size of the shoes you have already ordered unless the order has shipped.
+Not only that, they can change the size of the shoes you have already ordered before the order has shipped.
 <br>

 <div class="img_row" style="height:410px;">